xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs, Class 1 APEX XENFTs (Xunicorn), or Class 2 APEX XENFTs (Exotic):
+## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs, Xunicorn APEX XENFTs, or Exotic APEX XENFTs:

   - Each NFT is granted a daily bonus multiplier limited to 100 batches.
 When burning a specific number of batches, the protocol first verifies if any of your NFTs possess a bonus balance.
 If so, the protocol uses your bonus balance to increase your batch count.